geojsonkit.org

 What happens to complex geometries like MultiPolygons?

-Does this handle properties with commas in the name?
+Does this handle commas inside values?

 Is there a file size limit?